alxshelepenok/lumen/content/posts/fleek-leak-03.md

 ***

 We continue to see our bet on Fleek’s new architecture flourish!
-We work and move in layers: First, building with our services (sites, storage, IPFS, custom domains, etc.), then creating GraphQL APIs to interact with them, which we integrate and expose through the SDK THAT is leveraged currently by the CLI, to finally use them to build and power… Our App’s UI! **Fleek’s circle of life ⚡.**
+We work and move in layers: First, building with our services (sites, storage, IPFS, custom domains, etc..), then creating GraphQL APIs to interact with them, which we integrate and expose through the SDK which is leveraged currently by the CLI, to finally use them to build and power… Our App’s UI.
+Fleek’s circle of life ⚡.

 Stay tuned for the Custom Domains release and all else we are preparing!
 We’re also rounding the corner to **ETHDenver,** so keep an ear out because news are coming soon on where you’ll be able to find the team, and catch our workshops.